 Why do you fluoridate our drinking water?

-State law only allows fluoride to be added into drinking water in counties that voted for it.
-In 2000, Salt Lake County residents voted to have it added.
-It is now mandated that we add it to our water supplies.
+In 2000, Salt Lake County residents voted to have fluoride added to treated water in the county.
 You can contact the Salt Lake Valley Health Department directly at 801-313-6600 with more questions.

 What is the hardness of my water?

 170mg/L or 10 grains per gallon.

 My water is cloudy or brown.
 What do I do?